 Many dangerous influences today are seeking to tear down, silence, and destroy people, families, and organizations.
 Leaders must remain alert.
 In this episode, Richard and Sam discuss what it means to be a spiritual watchman.

-He grew up on a farm in Michigan and went on to become one of the wealthiest people in the world.
-In this episode, Richard and Sam discuss the life and leadership of famed business magnate Henry Ford.
+He came from a large, impoverished family and dropped out of school after 5th grade.
+He went on to preach to more than 100 million people and become one of the greatest evangelists in history.
+In this episode, Richard and Sam discuss the life and leadership of D.L.
+Moody.